 This great read takes so many twists and turns while still playing out as one of the best lesbian romance novels I’ve read.
 The narrative is so well-written and multilayered that it makes my top list of the best lesbian books.

 Nowadays, there are plenty of lesbian novels on the market, both old and new, ranging in various genres (including lesbian romance novels, of course!).
-Here are some of my top lesbian novels picks.
+Here are some of my picks for top lesbian novels.

 - The Miseducation of Cameron Post by Emily M. Danforth (2013)